William Northrop: Military service controversy

 Northrop's claims to have participated in the Battle of Lang Vei have been a particular focus of criticism.
 The Battle of Lang Vei has been extensively documented in U.S. military records and subsequent historical accounts from the surviving veterans.
 There were only 24 Americans present at the battle according to all records, and Northrop's name does not appear in the official records of the battle, nor in any of the accounts put forth by historians since the battle.
 Not one of the confirmed survivors of the battle recall Northrop being there or meeting him at all, and one veteran of the battle whose name does appear in official records and accounts, Paul Longgrear, has publicly stated of Northrop's claims to have fought at Lang Vei that "He's lying.
 The whole thing is a lie."

 A search of military records via the US Freedom of Information Act (FOIA) by the authors of Stolen Valor revealed not only that there was no record of Northrop's presence at the Battle of Lang Vei, but that there was no record that he ever served in the United States Army or any other branch of the US Military in any capacity.
-A subsequent FOIA request initiated by the Associated Press in 2011 could also find no record of Northrop having any military service record whatsoever in the United States, after what was termed an "extensive" search of the National Archives and a check with the Federal Bureau of Investigation.
+A subsequent FOIA request initiated by the Associated Press in 2011 could also find no evidence of Northrop having any military service record whatsoever in the United States, after what was termed an "extensive" search of the National Archives and a check with the Federal Bureau of Investigation.

 A roster of all US Army officers at the time Northrop claims to have served lists no officer by the last name Northrop.

 The US Army Special Forces Association has no record of Northrop ever serving in Special Forces in any capacity.